Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 1. Policy Creation

 It’s simple to automate the policy creation process by generating policies automatically based on pre-defined templates and rules.
-Automated policy creation can help you reduce the time taken to create policies and ensure consistency in policy language and formatting.
+Most policies are templated so creating a dynamic document automation template to handle those processes is relatively straightforward.

 1. Policy Storage and Retrieval